Indexes too large for some tables with utf8mb4

 Tested-by: Lienhart Woitok <email@example.com>

 Tested-by: Jigal van Hemert <firstname.lastname@example.org>

-#2 Updated by Tymoteusz Motylewski almost 2 years ago
+#2 Updated by Tymoteusz Motylewski over 2 years ago

 Raising the domainName length will not make the issue disappear but will make it worse.

 utf8mb4 uses 4 bytes per char, while "standard" utf8 collation uses 3 bytes per char.

 This is why it fails on utf8mb4 and doesn't exceed the limit with plain utf8